 Research Areas

-Clem Lab research encompasses a wide variety of topics.
-Overall, our research “space” is that which lies at the intersection of agroecology, conservation, and biodiversity research, all under the umbrella of entomology.
-Below are some of the major areas of research.
+Our overall research “space” is that which lies at the intersection of agroecology, conservation, and biodiversity research, all under the umbrella of entomology.

-Much of my research is focused on the long-distance migration of Nearctic hover flies (Diptera: Syriphidae).
-Using stable hydrogen isotopes, I discovered that common North American hover fly species, such as Eupeodes americanus, migrate from the upper Midwest and Canada to at least the southeastern United States during autumn.
+Many insects are known to exhibit long-distance, seasonal migration, and we are just beginning to uncover the true extent of these phenomena.
+Much of Dr. Clem’s research is focused on the long-distance migration of Nearctic hover flies (Diptera: Syrphidae).
+Using stable hydrogen isotopes, he discovered that common North American hover fly species, such as Eupeodes americanus, migrate from the upper Midwest and Canada to at least the southeastern United States during autumn.
 Furthermore, there are morphological, behavioral, and physiological mechanisms which may be linked to this.
 These findings are likely to have major ecological and economic consequences, given that these insects are important pollinators and biological control agents.
-For my postdoctoral work I am exploring continental-scale population genomics and microbiome composition of these hover flies.
-Stay tuned!

 For more information, please see these publications: https://doi.org/10.1002/ecm.1542